 These sessions have been supplemented by numerous other sessions, including meetings with the project board and a core stakeholder group to review the design, cost, programming and procurement of the project in more detail, and specific meetings to review biodiversity, M&E, occupancy, security and fire design.

-The design team has also consulted with the architectural liaison officer, Building Control, the UEA’s insurers, Zurich, the design team for the Earlham Hall Project and held various sessions to develop the building’s innovative palette of materials and components, including a number of ‘use of local timber’ and thatch workshops.
+The design team also consulted with the architectural liaison officer, Building Control, the UEA’s insurers, Zurich, the design team for the Earlham Hall Project and held various sessions to develop the building’s innovative palette of materials and components, including a number of ‘use of local timber’ and thatch workshops.

 The Enterprise Centre will be designed to achieve BREEAM Outstanding, combining best practice across a wide range of sustainability measures.